-This Divine account of man's origin displaces every other devised by man himself.
+This Divine account of man's origin displaces every other devised by man's science.
 Accepting the testimony, as we believe it, of the Creator Himself, we have only to stand on the defensive.
 "Neganti incumbit probatio."
-And it may safely be said that no other hypothesis of the production of mankind has yet proved its Those which deny the general principles of creation have case. been already considered, as also those which have given other accounts of the origin of our race.
-One thing it settles definitively: that it has not been produced by any development of the principle of life in matter, whether the theory takes its earliest rude form that man is terrigena, autochthon, a production of the soil, or the scientific evolutional form of later days; that his history has not been a gradual ascent from the savage state, but cipated.
+And it may safely be said that no other hypothesis of the production of mankind has yet proved its case.
+Those which deny the general principles of creation have been already considered, as also those which have given other accounts of the origin of our race.
+One thing it settles definitively: that it has not been produced by any development of the principle of life in matter, whether the theory takes its earliest rude form that man is terrigena, autochthon, a production of the soil, or the scientific evolutional form of later days; that his history has not been a gradual ascent from the savage state, but that the savage condition is a descent from his original; and that he was created in one type, the representative of a single species.
+The slightest doubt on any of these points is inconsistent, not only with the subsequent matter of theology, but with the primitive record, the only one we possess, of the creation of mankind.
+According to the principle we adopt, and must adopt, it is not directly necessary to examine the hypotheses of scientific Anthropology; for science has no generally accepted hypothesis which. fundamentally contradicts Scripture.
+On all the points just mentioned, and especially the unity of the race, the best representatives of science are on our own side.